vu-it/macOS-web-help/_posts/2017-09-28-new-software-package-labview.markdown

 National Instruments LabVIEW (Data Acquisition and Visualization tool) is available for all VU employees running macOS 10.10 and up.

-**Please note that you have to put in a request for this software at the servicedesk so we can add this to your machine.**
+**Please note that you have to put in a request for this software at the servicedesk so we can add this program to your machine.**

-It is very helpful if you provide the serialnumber of your computer in the request.
+Please provide the serialnumber of your computer in the request.

 ## VU Software Center

-Here is a quick link to the PowerShell installer: [LabVIEW](munki://detail-labview_pro)
+Here is a quick link to the LabVIEW installer: [LabVIEW](munki://detail-labview_pro)